Child Sponsorship FAQ

 To ensure protection for both you and your sponsored child, all correspondence must flow through the Child Sponsorship office.
 As a reminder, direct, unmonitored communication with your sponsored child or their family is discouraged.

 If your child speaks a language other than English, your letter will be translated into the child’s primary language.

 There are three ways you can regularly send letters to your sponsored child:

-We’ve developed online forms to help you draft your letters to your sponsored child.
+We’ve developed an online form to help you draft your letter to your sponsored child.
 Go here and complete as much or as little as you’d like.
-We’ll transform your responses into a letter and send it to your sponsored child!
+We’ll transform your responses into a letter and send it to your sponsored child.

 What should I write about?